sercrod/sercrod/docs/reference/core-concepts.md

 ## Attributes and shorthands

-- **Dynamic attributes**: any attribute can be bound by using an expression as its value through Nablla’s binding rules.
+- **Dynamic attributes**: any attribute can be bound by using an expression as its value through Sercrod’s binding rules.
 - **Shorthands**:
   - `:class="expr"` updates `class` based on `expr` (string, array, or object map).
   - `:style="expr"` updates `style` based on `expr` (string or object map).